 … and then…the car puked…the car puked BIG TIME and there went the amount I would have spent on vet bills.

 Okay, we need to back up a little

-In September 2017, I was caught in an employee purge (aka Reduction in Force).
-For 17 years and 6 months of unflinching service, I was awarded six weeks pay, my three weeks of vacation and a mass dial-in, pre-recorded message from a VP that said … and I paraphrase here …“As a company, we’re doing great and it took the effort of all of you to make it so.
+In September 2017, I was caught in an employee purge, (aka Reduction in Force).
+For the down low on how I handled that piece of fun, read my post “So You’ve Been Laid Off, Now What?“.
+For 17 years and 6 months of unflinching service, I was awarded six weeks pay; my three weeks of vacation; and a mass dial-in, pre-recorded message from a VP that said … and I paraphrase here …“As a company, we’re doing great and it took the effort of all of you to make it so.
 Thanks for your service!
 Now Fuck Off.”.

 One person came and took my laptop away, one person took my badge as I walked out the door but no one took my dignity or my sense of joy and freedom.

 I actually wanted to do cartwheels in the parking lot, I’d been trying to get up enough nerve to make the leap of faith and just quit.
 I was pushed and given a boatload of money to go away.
 It made me ecstatic!
 I was “that person” who was so cheerful upon leaving that my colleagues in the same situation basically told me to fuck off too.

 Okay, you had options, right?
 Blog, a book to edit, a couple of social media clients, a couple gardens to design.

 I did and I work on them all.